ICES-002 — Spark Ignition Systems of Vehicles and Other Devices Equipped with Internal Combustion Engines

 - a guarantee of compliance with all of the conditions that the Minister may set out in the special permission; and

 - (b) the Minister is satisfied that the vehicle or device will not pose a significant risk to radiocommunication.

 The special permission is valid only if the vehicle or device:

-- (a) bears a label stating that it is operating under special permission and setting out the conditions of that special permission; and
+- (a) bears a label, either affixed or displayed electronically, stating that it is operating under special permission and setting out the conditions of that special permission; and

 - (b) complies with all conditions set out in the special permission.